 Cell Circuits and Complex Tissues

-Scientists working on the Human Genome Project mapped our entire genetic code.
-Human geneticists used this code to pinpoint variations that underlie human disease.
-The next phase in our scientific understanding of human health and disease is to decipher the molecular basis of cell and tissue circuits and the impact of genetic variations on these circuits.
-How do the components of a circuit work together to perform their tasks?
-How do they malfunction and permit disease?
-Our goal is to develop a comprehensive and quantitative analysis of cell and tissue circuits that will enable researchers to better understand disease and develop effective new treatments.
+The vast number and variety of activities our cells need to undertake to maintain health rely on finely tuned circuits involving multiple genes and molecules.
+Deciphering the genetic and molecular basis of circuits inside cells is critical to understand the impact of genetic variations on these circuits.
+How do molecules within cells function to perform their functions?
+How do malfunctions in genes and cells cause or exacerbate disease?
+Our goal is to develop a comprehensive and quantitative analysis of cell circuits that will enable researchers to better understand disease and develop effective new treatments.